MinghuiChen43/awesome-deep-phenomena/README.md

   - Key Word: Learning Theory; Book.
   - <details><summary>Digest</summary> The goal of the class (and thus of this textbook) is to present old and recent results in learning theory for the most widely-used learning architectures.
 This class is geared towards theory-oriented students as well as students who want to acquire a basic mathematical understanding of algorithms used throughout machine learning and associated fields that are significant users of learning methods such as computer vision or natural language processing.

+- PAC-Bayesian Generalization Bounds for Adversarial Generative Models. [[paper]](https://arxiv.org/abs/2302.08942)
+  - Sokhna Diarra Mbacke, Florence Clerc, Pascal Germain.
+  - Key Word: PAC-Bayes; Generative Model Generalization Bound.
+  - <details><summary>Digest</summary> We extend PAC-Bayesian theory to generative models and develop generalization bounds for models based on the Wasserstein distance and the total variation distance.
+Our first result on the Wasserstein distance assumes the instance space is bounded, while our second result takes advantage of dimensionality reduction.
+Our results naturally apply to Wasserstein GANs and Energy-Based GANs, and our bounds provide new training objectives for these two.

+- SAM operates far from home: eigenvalue regularization as a dynamical phenomenon. [[paper]](https://arxiv.org/abs/2302.08692)
+  - Atish Agarwala, Yann N. Dauphin.
+  - Key Word: Sharpness-Aware Minimization.
+  - <details><summary>Digest</summary> Our work reveals that SAM provides a strong regularization of the eigenvalues throughout the learning trajectory.
+We show that in a simplified setting, SAM dynamically induces a stabilization related to the edge of stability (EOS) phenomenon observed in large learning rate gradient descent.
+Our theory predicts the largest eigenvalue as a function of the learning rate and SAM radius parameters.

 - Interpolation Learning With Minimum Description Length. [[paper]](https://arxiv.org/abs/2302.07263)
   - Naren Sarayu Manoj, Nathan Srebro.
   - Key Word: Minimum Description Length; Benign Overfitting; Tempered Overfitting.